-The following schematic diagrams may give you a better idea of how the two coils work together with the flipper button and end of stroke switch.
+The following schematic diagrams may give you a better idea of how the two coils work together with the flipper button and End Of Stroke switches.
 If schematics and switches are unfamiliar, reading through the Switches and Electric Current lesson first may be helpful.

-Once the flipper has reached the end of its swing, a small lever attached to it opens the end of stroke switch which prevents any more electric current from flowing through the switch.
-This forces all of the electric current flowing through the circuit to flow through both the high power and low power coils.
+Once the flipper has reached the end of its swing, a small lever attached to it changes the End Of Stroke switch which prevents electric current from flowing through the switch directly to the high power coil.
+This forces the electric current to flow instead through both the high power and low power coils.
 The amount of electric current flowing through the circuit decreases because the combined resistance of the two coils is more than the resistance of the high power coil alone.
 As Ohm's law says, increasing the resistance in a path will decrease the electric current through it.
 With the reduced electric current flowing through the coils the flipper is only strong enough to hold the ball, but neither coil is in danger of overheating so they can remain in this situation indefinitely.

-You might think that two coils should be better than one, and that the last schematic of the flipper holding the ball should represent the strongest configuration of the flipper solenoid.
+You might think that two coils should be better than one, and that the examples showing both coils working should represent the strongest configuration of the flipper solenoid.
 After all, there are more wire loops being used which should create a stronger magnetic field (as described in the Solenoids, Relays and Electromagnetism lesson) which should make the the solenoid stronger.

 The reason that this isn't the case is that the resistance of the two coils, which is really dominated by the resistance of the low power coil, reduces the electric current that flows through the coils.
 The penalty of the reduced electric current far outweighs the benefit of additional wire loops so the net effect is a weaker magnetic field, and weaker solenoid that uses less power.